 Image.

-What is lean development?
+What is Lean development?

 Lean software development is an agile development methodology that is focused on eliminating waste, which, in the case of software development, is unnecessary work.
 First introduced by Toyota, lean development has been since widely accepted as a much more effective alternative to Waterfall.